 Page Contents

-Plastiq allows you to pay every bill—including rent, mortgage, and tuition—with a credit card.
-They will even allow you to pay a bill just by taking a photo of it with their app.
+Plastiq used to be owned by Silicon Valley bank, but after its bankruptcy in early 2023, it was acquired by Priority Technology Holdings.
+Plastiq allows you to pay nearly any bill — including rent, mortgage, and tuition — with a credit card.
+The service will even allow you to pay a bill just by taking a photo of it with the app.
 Most importantly, Plastiq can send payments to any business, institution, or person who has provided a good or service in the U.S. or Canada.
 Recipients do not need to have a Plastiq account.

 This essentially allows you to pay “you can't pay with a credit card” bills on your credit card.
 Thus, you can put nearly all of your spending on credit cards.
 This provides for increased rewards on daily spending and quicker completion of spending requirements for bonuses or new card welcome offers.